ShubhmDalvi/grb/README.md

 go build -o grb.exe
 ```

-This creates a `grb.exe` in the folder.

-Move it to your PATH for global usage:
+Move `grb.exe` to a folder in your PATH for global usage:
 ```bash
 move grb.exe C:\Users\<YourName>\bin\
 ```